MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-password.md

 The output for a service principal with password authentication includes the `password` key. __Make sure you copy this value__ - it can't be retrieved.
 If you lose the password, [reset the service principal credentials](#6-reset-credentials).

-## Signing in with a service principal using a password
+## Sign in with a service principal using a password

 To sign in with a service principal using a password: